Listen to this article

-Your parent’s B1 visa is approved but 214b blue slip is issued at US embassy in Delhi, to refuse your 21-year-old sister’s B1 visa application.
+Your parent’s B1 visa is approved but a 214b blue slip is issued at the US embassy in Delhi, to refuse your 21-year-old sister’s B1 visa application.

 214B visa denial is NOT permanent.
 You can apply for a visa again if you think you have new evidence that can prove that you will return from the USA.

-You cannot appeal the refusal but can apply for a fresh visa application and paying visa fees again.
+You cannot appeal the refusal but can apply for a fresh visa application and pay visa fees again.

-You can re-apply for US visa even after getting 214B if you think your circumstances have changed and now you have some added proof that you will return from the USA.
+You can re-apply for a US visa even after getting a 214B if you think your circumstances have changed and now you have some added proof that you will return from the USA.

 There is no time limit of 6 months to re-apply for a visa again.